kevnokeeffe/Restaurant_Manager_3.0_Testing/README.md

 ## Extra features.

 The added feature i would like to highlight would be the checking of a valid email.
 If one trys to create a user that has an email of an existing user the user creation will not take place.
 Also if one trys to create a user with an invalid email it will not alow it.
 Also hashing of the users password takes place using bcrypt.
 In esLint added the "no-template-curly-in-string": true, setting.
 It will warn when it finds a string containing the template literal placeholder (${something}) that uses either " or ' for the quotes.
 I did this due to the fact i use the literal placeholder a lot.
+Also "dot-location": "object" which makes the dot in a member expression on the same line as the property portion.

 [datamodel]: ./img/sample_data_model.gif